|Montag u. Donnerstag:||10:00-17:00|

 In some cases, breast lift is an alternative to breast reduction to relieve muscle tension.

-Dr. von Spiegel and Prof. Gabka delighted happy to be here for you!
+Dr. von Spiegel is delighted to be here for you!

 General information on breast reduction

 |Duration of clinic stay:||outpatient 4-6 hours or inpatient 1 night in the clinic|

 |Sociability following surgery:||after 1 week|